MicrosoftDocs/powerbi-docs/powerbi-docs/developer/overview-of-power-bi-rest-api.md

 ## Developer tools
 The following are tools you can use to aid in your development of Power BI items.

-You can go through the [Onboarding experience tool](https://aka.ms/embedsetup) to quickly get started and download a sample application on how to embed Power BI content.
+You can go through the [Embedding startup tool](https://aka.ms/embedsetup) to quickly get started and download a sample application on how to embed Power BI content.

 Choose the solution that is right for you:
 * [Embedding for your customers](embedding.md#embedding-for-your-customers) provides the ability to embed dashboards and reports to users who don't have an account for Power BI.
 Run the [Embed for your customers](https://aka.ms/embedsetup/AppOwnsData) solution.